keu/docs/astro/api-keys.md

 A Deployment API key has the following properties:

-- It can deploy code to Astro (customizable permissions coming soon).
+- It can be used to deploy code to Astro via [CI/CD](ci-cd.md).
 - Its key ID and secret are valid indefinitely and can be used to access Deployments without manual authentication.
 - It is deleted permanently if its corresponding Deployment is deleted.

-This guide provides steps for creating and deleting Deployment API keys.
+- It can be used to fetch a short-lived access token that assumes the permissions of the Deployment API key.
+This access token can be used to make requests to the [Airflow REST API](airflow-api.md).

 ## Create an API Key